skysqlinc/skysql-docs/docs/Higher Availability and Disaster Recovery/Setup Disaster Recovery Site Example.md

    --header "X-API-Key: ${SKYSQL_API_KEY}" --header "Content-type: application/json" \
 ```

 Use the following API to create a one-time schedule to perform a new full backup.
-Replcate {id} with the id of the Primary service.
+Replace {id} with the id of the Primary service.

 ```bash
 curl --location --request POST 'https://api.skysql.com/skybackup/v1/backups/schedules' \